Explore the differences between stacked and unstacked car insurance and see which is right for you.

 The unfortunate truth is that there are many uninsured motorists on the road.
 If you are in an accident caused by an uninsured driver, it can be difficult to get compensation for bodily injury.

-Even if you are hit by a driver who has liability coverage, if they only carry the state’s minimum liability limits then you could still find yourself needing lacking coverage.
+Even if you are hit by a driver who has liability coverage, if they only carry the state’s minimum liability limits then you could still face issues.
 This is especially true in states like Pennsylvania or California, where the liability limits are quite low.
 Such limits can be exhausted pretty quickly if you are seriously injured.
 This is where underinsured coverage comes into play.

 Underinsured motorist coverage picks up where the at-fault driver’s liability insurance leaves off.
 It can help to cover medical bills left over from the other party’s drained liability coverage.